-Your child should continue to take insulin (the dose may need to be adjusted).
+Your child should continue to take insulin (the dose may need to change).

-Check blood sugar levels frequently as per the diabetes management plan.
+Check blood sugar levels often as per the diabetes management plan.

 Contact the diabetes health care team.

-Insulin or pills may need to be adjusted while your child takes the medication that's causing high blood sugar levels.
+Insulin or pills may need to change while your child takes the medicine that's causing high blood sugar levels.

 A single high blood sugar reading usually isn't cause for alarm — it happens to everyone with diabetes from time to time.
 However, consistently high blood sugar levels need to be addressed.

-Insulin allows glucose to get into the body's cells.
+Insulin lets glucose get into the body's cells.
 Without enough insulin, the body can't use glucose for energy and starts to use fat for fuel.
-This can occur, for example, when someone skips doses of insulin, or when the need for insulin suddenly increases (as in during stress or illness) and the doses are not adjusted.
+This can happen, for example, when someone skips doses of insulin or when the need for insulin suddenly increases (for example, due to stress or illness) and the doses are not adjusted.

 When the body uses fat for energy, chemicals called ketones are released into the blood, causing diabetic ketoacidosis (DKA).
-Some of the ketones, like extra glucose, are passed out of the body through the urine.
+Some of the ketones, like extra glucose, exit the body through urine.

 But high levels of ketones in the blood can be a problem because they cause the blood to become acidic.
-Too much acid in the blood throws off the body's chemical balance and causes the symptoms mentioned below.
+Too much acid in the blood throws off the body's chemical balance.

-DKA is a very serious — but completely preventable — condition that can lead to coma or death if it's not treated promptly.
-It occurs more often in people with type 1 diabetes but can sometimes happen to those with type 2 diabetes.
+Diabetic ketoacidosis is a very serious — but completely preventable — condition that can lead to coma or death if it's not treated quickly.
+It happens more often in people with type 1 diabetes, but can sometimes happen in people with type 2 diabetes.

-The symptoms of DKA usually don't develop all at once — they usually come on slowly over several hours.
-The signs and symptoms of DKA include:
+Symptoms of diabetic ketoacidosis usually don't start all at once — they usually come on slowly over several hours.
+Signs and symptoms include:

-These symptoms are caused by the sustained hyperglycemia (usually lasting several hours) that typically occurs before someone develops DKA.
+These symptoms are caused by the sustained hyperglycemia (usually lasting several hours) that typically happens before someone develops diabetic ketoacidosis.

-If the person remains untreated, these symptoms can occur:
+If the person isn't treated, these symptoms can happen:

-How do you know if your child has DKA?
-The signs and symptoms of DKA can mimic or be triggered by other illnesses, like the flu, so it's very important to check your child's blood sugar levels and urine ketones during illness — especially if there are high blood sugar readings — or if your child has symptoms of DKA.
+How do you know if your child has diabetic ketoacidosis?
+The signs and symptoms can mimic or be triggered by other illnesses, like the flu.
+So, it's very important to check your child's blood sugar levels and urine ketones during illness — especially if there are high blood sugar readings — or if your child has symptoms of diabetic ketoacidosis.

-Because high levels of ketones in the blood will cause ketones to appear in the urine, ketones can be checked at home by testing a sample of your child's urine.
-If the urine test for ketones is negative, it generally means that symptoms are not due to DKA.
-However, because the urine test for ketones is very sensitive, and because ketones can even appear in the urine of an ill child without DKA, you should contact the health care team for advice according to the instructions you have been given regarding a positive test for ketones.
+Because high levels of ketones in the blood cause ketones to appear in the urine, ketones can be checked at home by testing a sample of your child's urine.
+If the urine test for ketones is negative, it generally means that symptoms are not due to diabetic ketoacidosis.
+If the urine test is positive, contact your child's diabetes health care team.

-Tests done by a lab or hospital can confirm whether a child has DKA, if necessary.
+Tests done by a lab or hospital can confirm whether a child has diabetic ketoacidosis, if necessary.
 Some newer blood glucose meters also offer the option of testing blood for ketones.
 Ask the diabetes health care team if such a meter is a good idea for your child.

-DKA requires immediate medical treatment with intravenous (IV) insulin and fluids and close monitoring in a hospital.
-Contact the diabetes health care team immediately or seek emergency care if your child is sick and you don't know what to do or if you think your child is having symptoms of DKA.
+Diabetic ketoacidosis requires immediate medical treatment with intravenous (IV) insulin and fluids and close monitoring in a hospital.
+Contact the diabetes health care team immediately or seek emergency care if you think your child is having symptoms of diabetic ketoacidosis.

-All adult family members and your child's caregivers and school staff should know about the risk of DKA in a child with diabetes, and they should know when to call 911.
+All adult family members and your child's caregivers and school staff should know about the risk of diabetic ketoacidosis in a child with diabetes, and they should know when to call 911.

 In addition, all kids and teens with diabetes should wear some sort of medical identification (like a bracelet or necklace) and/or carry medical identification (ID) information at all times.
 Besides identifying your child as having diabetes, these IDs can provide emergency contact information.

-The best way to prevent DKA is to treat high blood sugar levels appropriately, which means following the diabetes management plan prescribed by the diabetes health care team.
+The best way to prevent diabetic ketoacidosis is to treat high blood sugar levels appropriately, which means following the diabetes management plan prescribed by the diabetes health care team.

-follows the meal plan and/or makes appropriate adjustments to diabetes medications when changes to the meal plan are made
+follows the meal plan and/or makes appropriate adjustments to diabetes medicines when changes to the meal plan are made

 monitors his or her blood sugar levels regularly and ketone levels when indicated